Women’s Mentoring Network

 The Women’s Mentoring Network emerged from Bluestocking Week (a national campaign celebrating women in academia) in 2012, owing to a discussion of how role models, from within both general academia and specific fields of study, can help young women navigate the landscape of study and employment.

 In 2013, the Women’s Department worked on a union-run mentoring program which provided women students with opportunities to network within their chosen field, sharing knowledge, skills and experiences.
-Both 2014 and 2015 were successful years for the Women’s Mentoring Network, which hosted numerous fantastic networking nights featuring speakers such as:
+From 2014 to 2016, the Women’s Mentoring Network continued successfully, and expanded to include networking nights featuring speakers such as:

 - Andrea Durrant, Executive Officer of the Melbourne Chamber Commerce